legislation/data-documentation/what-we-have.md

 We sometimes alter legislation data after we first publish it.
 This can occur in a few scenarios: a formal correction of the legislation (e.g. a correction slip); the correction of data versions to better represent the official PDF version; or a reprint/reissue of the relevant legislation item.

-It is possible to subscribe to the [legislation feeds](formats/atom.md) to get details of the latest legislation as soon as it is published without having to check the new legislation page each day.
+It is possible to subscribe to the [legislation feeds](formats/atom.md) to get details of the latest legislation and any updates to content as soon as they are published, without having to check the new legislation page each day.

 For revised legislation, information about [effects](model/effects.md) are extracted and added to the [Changes to Legislation page](https://www.legislation.gov.uk/changes) (and underlying [feeds](formats/atom.md#changes-to-legislation-feeds)) as quickly as we can, although it can take up to six weeks if the document is large or if there is a high volume of new legislation<!-- TODO link to Editorial practices when available (for more information see Our editorial practice and timescales)-->.